apache/datasketches-website/docs/Community/NewCommitterProcess.md

 * Build systems
 * Website structure and content

+### Marketing Contributions
+* Evangelizing the use of sketches to solve problems
+* Organizing workshops, meetups
+* Doing or promoting tech talks with our team and with external scientists and engineers.
+* Writing blogposts and "what's new" posts for community growth

 ### Scientific Contributions

-* Has this person contributed prototype code that was created as part of a research paper?
+* Has this person authored research papers on sketching algorithms and contributed code that was developed as part of that research to our project?

-* Has this person provided substantial assistance to us in understanding the nuances of a new research paper and how it could be implemented?
+* Has this person provided substantial assistance to us in understanding the nuances of a theoretical research paper on sketching and how it could be implemented in our library?
 * Has this person demonstrated a high level of interest in having their theoretical work implemented in our library even though this person may not be a fluent programmer?

 ### Community Contributions

-* Has this person participated in our mailing lists,Slack discussions, and GitHub issues?
+* Has this person participated in our mailing lists, Slack discussions, and GitHub issues?
 * Is this person known and respected by our active committers and PPMC?

-* Has exhibited a high level of interest and commitment to learn, not only about our code base, but about the underlying theory of sketching as well.
+* Has exhibited a high level of interest and commitment to learn, not only about our code base, but about the underlying theory of sketching as well?

 ## Write Proposal in a DISCUSS thread
 * ***NOTE*** On <private@datasketches.apache.org> ONLY!